logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 ```
 {% enddetails%}

+## Future Work
+Sigma reparam bla bla (citer Sinkformer + rank and signal propagation work on attention (attention is not all u need + signal propagation in transformer).

+fig: nuclear_norm

+## Conclusion
 ## <a id="acknowledgments"></a>Acknowledgments 🙏🏾

 We thank TBD for taking the time to proofread this blog post.
 We thank Ambroise's co-authors: Romain Ilbert, Vasilii Feofanov, Aladin Virmaux, Giuseppe Paolo, Themis Palpanas, and Ievgen Redko.